Kingdoms of Peru

 The Tiwanaku empire, 300-1150 CE, was located on the shores of the lake Titicaca.
 Tiwanaku was a city which at the height of its power may have had some 100,000 inhabitants.
 The Tiwanakus kept llamas, caught fish in lake Titicaca and used its water to irrigate their fields.
 They traded widely across their empire which gave them access to a varied diet.

 Chachapoya society, 750-1500 CE, was located in the Peruvian part of the Amazon.
-The Chachapoya are most famous for their vertical burial sites.
+The Chachapoya are famous for their vertical burial sites.
 They placed their dead in tiny houses worked into the walls at the highest point of a precipice.
-In the opening scenes of the film Raiders of the Lost Ark, Indiana Jones searches the booby-trapped ruins of a Chachapoyan temple for a golden idol.

 The Chimú, 900-1470 CE, were located in the Moche Valley of today’s Peru.
 Their ceramics are all black and their work in precious metals is very intricate.
-When the Spaniards arrived in the 1520s there were still people who could tell them about Chimú society as it had existed before the Inca invasion.
+Since they were conquered late by the Incas, there were still people alive who could tell the Spaniards about life as it originally had existed in Chimú society.

-The empire that the Incas eventually assembled was a patchwork of peoples such as these.
+The empire that the Incas assembled was a patchwork of peoples and societies such as these.
 By some of them the arrival of the Europeans was greeted as a liberation.